EFDN starts new EFDN STEM Network on 4 September at Stamford Bridge

 The EFDN STEM Network wishes to engage EFDN members who are keen to start their own journey of STEM Education for their club and community and want to be part of an alliance that will drive change and impact across lives Europe.

 Participation in the event is free of charge but places are limited.
+The event starts at 12.30 pm and ends at 4 pm.
 You can register for the event here.